ibm-cloud-docs/vpc/vsi_is_create_instance.md

 1. List the available images for creating your instance.
 The command depends on what image that you want to use.
 You can use a stock image, a custom image from your account, or an image that was shared with your account from a private catalog.
 For more information, see the Terraform documentation on [ibm_is_image](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_image).
 If you plan to use an image that was shared from a private catalog, see the Terraform documentation on [ibm_cm_version](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/cm_version) or [ibm_cm_offering_instance](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/cm_offering_instance).

-Allowed-use expressions: The image that you select determines the profiles that are available to create the virtual server instance.
-During the creation of a virtual server instance with images that use an allowed-use expression, the information that is provided in the allowed-use properties is then evaluated against a potential virtual server instance to determine whether that image can be used to create the virtual server instance.
-Stock images use defined allowed-use expressions.
-You must define any allowed-use expressions for custom images.
-For more information, see [Adding allowed-use expressions to custom images](/docs/vpc?topic=vpc-custom-image-allowed-use-expressions&interface=ui).
-{: note}

    * Select a stock image or custom image from your account for your instance.

    ```terraform